must1/CarRental/README.md

 - Make car unavailable
 - Insert new car

-With inserting new client to DataBase, he gets unique client number, which is needed to use options of his menu.
+With inserting new client to DataBase, he gets unique client number, which is needed to use in its menu.

-Technologies that has been used:
+### Technologies that has been used:
 - Java
 - Maven
 - JUnit